 The heritage-listed Elizabeth Street terraces and Victoria Street terraces will receive a facelift, while the Food Court will be enhanced to better connect customers with the Meat and Fish Hall.

-Sheds H and I will bring people together to enjoy and sample the market's renowned local food offer and atmosphere.
-Fresh fruit, vegetable and organics traders will still be there, but we'll add some new food offers and places to sit and enjoy the local produce.
-This revitalised area will create a link to the provedore offering within the Dairy Produce Hall and offer customers some much-loved market tradition in addition to exciting new experiences.
+Sheds H and I, currently home to organics and fruit and vegetables, will be transformed into a key food and hospitality destination.
+This area will feature exciting new dining areas and hospitality offers designed to encourage customers to sample more of the market's renowned local produce.
+Space for casual eating, new seating and weather protection will add to the market experience and create a link to the provedore offering within the Dairy Produce Hall.

-Deli Lane, currently doubling as a delivery zone and eating area, will become a community meeting place and eating area.
-With new seating and greenery, Deli Lane will be another place to meet up with friends and family, right throughout the year.
+Deli Lane, currently doubling as a delivery zone and eating area, will become a community meeting place and outdoor dining area.
+With new seating and greenery, Deli Lane will be the perfect place to meet up with friends and family, right through out the year.